 Mount Afadjato can be climbed and explored with or without a tour guide.
 There is also a waterfall called Tagbo about 4 kilometers away from the mountain.
 Make your way there if your heart isn’t full with the Wli waterfalls yet.

 Wli is not short of such projects that aim at providing alternate forms of livelihood to natives.
 One such project you can visit is the Village Ostrich Farm.
-It is in association with an NGO, and the motive is to create sustainable jobs for locals, through sale of eggs, rearing of the giant birds, etc.
+It is in association with an NGO, and the motive is to create sustainable jobs for locals, through the sale of eggs, rearing of giant birds, etc.

 If you have some more time in hand, stop by at this beautiful lake on your way back to Accra.
 Lake Volta is the largest man-made reservoir in the whole world.
 It’s spread across 8502 square kilometres and is used by locals as a means of transport.
 You can sit by the lake, and watch the fishermen rowing away.

 If you like, you can also spend a night here.
 There are a number of homestays and guesthouses around the lake, and they make for a peaceful retreat.

 If you want to explore the region but want to stay away from all the hassle, I would suggest you take one of the Eco Volta Adventure Tour from Accra.
 This tour will take you to Afadjato Gbledi, Wli waterfalls and Tafi Atome Monkey Sanctuary.
 This is something I would recommend for people who are short of time and are unfamiliar with the region.